 Managing Diabetes During the Holidays

 The holiday season is a time when many people bond over traditional recipes, sweet treats and comfort meals.
 However, mealtime can be challenging for kids who have type 1 and type 2 diabetes.
-Emily Campbell, pediatric clinical dietitian at Ann & Robert H. Lurie Children’s Hospital of Chicago breaks down the dos and don’ts of planning meals for children with diabetes so they can enjoy this special time of year, just like any other child.
+Suzanne (Maggie) McKay, pediatric clinical dietitian & diabetes educator at Ann & Robert H. Lurie Children’s Hospital of Chicago breaks down the Dos and Don’ts of planning meals for children with diabetes so they can enjoy this special time of year, just like any other child.

 For those with type 1 diabetes, the pancreas can no longer make insulin.
 Insulin must be given via injection for the body to be able to correctly process the carbohydrates eaten and to prevent the blood glucose levels from becoming too high.

 When a person has type 2 diabetes, the body’s cells are not as sensitive to insulin, which also leads to high blood glucose levels.
-Losing weight and being physically active can help the body become more sensitive to insulin.
+Achieving a healthy weight and being physically active can help the body become more sensitive to insulin.
 Insulin and oral medications may sometimes also be needed.

 Planning Meals

-Planning meals for children with both types of diabetes is really not much different than planning meals for children without diabetes.
-The goal for everyone – even for those who do not have diabetes – is a balanced plate: Half of the plate filled with non-starchy vegetables, a quarter with starch, a quarter with lean protein, and a serving of low-fat or non-fat dairy (or dairy alternative) on the side.
+Planning meals for children with both types of diabetes is really not that much different than planning meals for children without diabetes.
+The goal for everyone – even for those who do not have diabetes – is a balanced plate: Half of the plate filled with non-starchy vegetables (about the size of fists), a quarter with starch (about the size of 1 fist), a quarter with lean protein (the size of the palm of your hand), and a serving of low-fat dairy (or dairy alternative) on the side.
 If a patient requires insulin for diabetes management, a few extra steps must be taken.
-It is important to use measuring cups to help quantify the amount of carbohydrates in the food.
+It is important to use measuring cups or a food scale to help quantify the amount of carbohydrates in the food.
 This allows for an accurate calculation of how much insulin should be given for a particular meal.

 Often, holiday meals have more high carbohydrate-containing foods than typical meals and have high amounts of added sugar, making accurate carbohydrate counting essential to maintaining in-range glucose levels.

 Kids with diabetes can eat all holiday foods, including desserts.
-The only thing Campbell recommends completely avoiding is sugary beverages, including:
+The only thing McKay recommends avoiding is sugary or caffeinated beverages, including:

 - Juice (even 100% fruit juice)